Event Correlation and Parent and Child Events

 • Maskable events.
 This type of event is masked on a child device only when a masking event occurs on the parent device.

-If you configure an event policy to be both masking and maskable, then if the event occurs on a parent device, it behaves as a masked event.
-If the event occurs on a child device, it behaves as a maskable event.
+• Both: If an event occurs from this policy on a parent device, it behaves as a masking event.
+If this even occurs on a child device, it behaves as a maskable event.

 For more information about how to define an event as masking or maskable, see the section on The Event Message Tab.